 The key is to choose the social media strategy that’s best suited to your business, and focus only on a few social media channels – not all of them.
 It is better to do one or two really well then do all of them badly.

-With this in mind, social media isn’t for all businesses.
+With this in mind, Social Media Marketing isn’t for all businesses.
 If your target audience isn’t hanging out there, you shouldn’t be either.
 It’s all about understanding who your target audience is, what their needs/wants are, and understanding and where you’re going to get the best return on investment for your marketing efforts.

 Our 6-Step approach to Social Media Marketing